Conducted RF Immunity Testing - Overview, Methods, & Equipment

 Conducted RF Test Systems

-The RF power amplifier, along with the other associated equipment, determines the test level and frequency limitations.
+The RF power amplifier, along with the other injection equipment, determines the test level and frequency limitations.
 The amplifiers used for BCI testing can go as high as 260 watts, with 110 Watts often needed for higher test levels in automotive and commercial requirements.
-The most common RF amplifiers include:

 Conducted RF Immunity FAQ